 My role model was – and still is – my dad.
 He is a fabulous human being.
 He taught me that it is OK not to be perfect.
 I have seen him struggle, fall and stand up again, but always with such grace and elegance that when I fell, I knew I would stand up again.
 I know some people have heavier crosses to carry than I do, but this positivity is something that has always stayed with me.

 What has been the most challenging moment in your life so far?

 My divorce was a really difficult moment, my miscarriage, and, most recently, the loss of my late grandfather the Royal Highness Grand Duke Jean of Luxembourg.
 That has been really hard for me.
 It just shows that life continues; you may fall into a dark tunnel but there will be a light and you will come out the other side.
 As long as you keep that in mind, the challenging times will always pass – because without cloud and rain, you wouldn’t appreciate the sun.

 Travelling expands your mind, refreshes your spirit, and refuels your body with things you see, with love, with beauty, new cultures, new religions – everything.
 It encourages people to be more receptive to different opinions and not just stuck with the world-view of your community, your family, or your culture.
 It provides life lessons that aren’t available in the classroom.
 Travel is also a luxury and it should be treated as such – it’s the most rewarding thing in the world.

-Cover the travel costs of a dedicated academic for the 2020 summer schoolsSign up
+Cover the travel costs of a dedicated academic for the next series of summer schoolsSign up

 Help to widen their reach and support PROWIBO in growing their programme furtherContribute